Mookie Betts Player Props: Dodgers vs. Padres

 Mookie Betts At The Plate

-- In 10 games this year (32.3%), Betts has picked up an RBI, and in four of those games (12.9%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- Betts has an RBI in 10 of 32 games this season, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.